sverrirs/ruvsarpur/README.md

 > If you run into trouble installing the python-levenstein package (it is optional) then check out this solution on StackOverflow http://stackoverflow.com/a/33163704

+> [!IMPORTANT]
-*This tool includes the ffmpeg video processing kit.
-If you are on any other platform than Windows 64bit you will need to [download the binary executable of ffmpeg](https://www.ffmpeg.org/download.html) for your operating system from the official website.
-Then either add the ffmpeg tool to your PATH environment variable or alternatively specify its path explicitly using the `--ffmpeg` command line parameter.*
+> This tool relies on the **ffmpeg video processing kit**.
+The previously bundled ffmpeg executable for windows was removed in version 14.2.0.
+You now must therefore download the [binary executable of ffmpeg](https://www.ffmpeg.org/download.html) or [https://www.gyan.dev/ffmpeg/builds/](https://www.gyan.dev/ffmpeg/builds/) that is appropriate for your operating system from the official website.
+Then either add the ffmpeg tool to your PATH environment variable or in a `bin/` folder next to the script or alternatively specify its path explicitly using the `--ffmpeg` command line parameter.
+This was necessary as the latest ffmpeg (v8.0) release is simply too big.

 # Finding and listing shows
 After downloading the script can be run by typing in